How To Fluff Pillows and Cushions

 The Great Debate: How to Fluff Throw Pillows.

-We were all born with certain preferences: salty or sweet; dogs or cats; karate chopped throw pillow or naturally relaxed throw pillow.
-Karate chopped pillows have become all the rage over the last decade or so, with designers slinging their firm palms to cushions like their aesthetic depends on it.
+We were all born with certain preferences: salty or sweet; dogs or cats; karate-chopped throw pillow or naturally relaxed throw pillow.
+Karate-chopped pillows have become all the rage over the last decade or so, with designers slinging their firm palms to cushions like their aesthetic depends on it.

 Remember: whichever pillow fluffing style you prefer, you were born this way.